getodk/docs/odkx-src/data-permission-filters.rst

 If the user has been assigned to a default group it will be provided.
 Default groups are not directly used within the ODK-X framework.
 These are provided for use by an application designer when crafting their application.

-Inside ODK Survey and ODK Tables web pages, the list of all configured users is available in JavaScript via the API:
+Inside ODK-X Survey and ODK-X Tables web pages, the list of all configured users is available in JavaScript via the API:

 .. code-block:: javascript